Charlotte Selver’s Work is the ABC of Being Human

 Stefan: How does all of this translate into your work now?

 Don: I’m on sabbatical, and I think a lot about Charlotte, because one of the things that originally got me into all this work was the politics of the sixties.
 When I encountered these kinds of work I felt that they were enormously important socio-politically.
 And it has been in some ways hard for me to implement that, because it gets very digested in a kind of self-care world of psychological and self-cultivation.
-But I just came out of two seminars where I realized how powerful it is.
+But I just came out of two seminars (in 2008) where I realized how powerful it is.

 An old friend of mine from Yale runs an invitational seminar at Esalen called Global Potentials, and it’s about globalization in relation to poverty and global warming.
 He gathers people from all over the world and they discuss those problems.
 It was an extraordinary group of people.
 There were people from China, Japan, South Africa, India, West Oakland, Europe, Russia and several other people, all involved in big global things.